 A preceptorship should be a structured period for newly qualified nurses, nursing associates, midwives or allied health professionals when they start employment in the NHS.
-During this time, they should be supported by an experienced practitioner, a preceptor, to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
-Having expert support, and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.
+During this time, they should be supported by an experienced practitioner, and a preceptor, to develop their confidence as an independent professional, and to refine their skills, values and behaviours.
+Having expert support and learning from best practice in dedicated time gives a foundation for lifelong learning and allows them to provide effective patient-centred care confidently.

 The standards for pre-registration nursing education by the Nursing and Midwifery Council (NMC) recognise that nurses will need to be more independent, autonomous and innovative in the future.
 Having a strong preceptorship programme in place will be vital to achieving these aims.

 It is recognised that where preceptorship is well embedded as part of the organisational culture, there are significant benefits for the newly qualified staff, teams, patients and the organisation itself in terms of retention, recruitment and staff engagement.
 Investing in a preceptorship programme can deliver a variety of benefits for the preceptee and employer, such as:

 - enhanced patient care and experience

 Employers are encouraged to track, measure and evaluate the success of their preceptorship programmes to be able to demonstrate value and make improvements where necessary.

 The National preceptorship framework for nursing sets national standards for preceptorship for nurses and establishes a framework for good practice that can be adopted across all regions in England.
 The framework has been developed by NHS England's national preceptorship programme.

 NHS England launched the national preceptorship framework for midwifery, which builds on the national preceptorship framework for nursing.
 This framework, though intended for midwives, can be used as a core set of standards where multidisciplinary preceptorship programmes are in place.